Dragon (Dungeons & Dragons): Eberron setting

 In the Eberron campaign setting, three dragon gods have created the world: Siberys, Eberron and Khyber.
 Siberys and Eberron waged war against Khyber and imprisoned it within the depths of the earth.
 In the end, all three dragons merged with the land: Siberys becoming the sky, Eberron the continents and Khyber the underground world.

 Dragons are apart from civilization, which is mostly concentrated on the continent of Khorvaire.
 They live on the continent of Argonnessen, a rather unknown place, since dragons are very territorial, it makes exploration often hazardous.
 The dragons used to rule over Eberron many centuries ago, but at the end of the Dragon-Fiend war, against the demons and devils of Khyber, they departed from Khorvaire to go to Argonnessen.

 Dragons are immersed in the Draconic Prophecy, a legend which all bits of information are scattered throughout the world and that the outcome is unknown.
 They see every event as an important event in the Prophecy, and they even form an organization called the Chamber, where they send their brethren in search of clues.
-They can be of any alignment, like any creature in Eberron, so a good red dragon (usually evil) is as common as an evil gold dragon (usually good).
+They can be of any alignment, like all creatures in Eberron, so a good red dragon (usually evil) is as common as an evil gold dragon (usually good).
 This rule might throw some players off-balance.
 Dragons also consider themselves superior, treating all other races as inferior.
 Furthermore, any half-dragon spotted by these dragons is vowed to be hunted, as they treat these half-breeds as a disgrace to their image.